clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 Ingredients

-Recommended use: Swallow 1 capsule daily, preferably on an empty stomach, 15-30 minutes before breakfast or another meal with sufficient liquid.
+Recommended use: Swallow 1 capsule daily, ideally on an empty stomach, 15-30 minutes before breakfast or another meal, with sufficient liquid.

-Notes: The stated recommended daily dose should not be exceeded.
-This product is not a substitute for a balanced and varied diet and a healthy lifestyle.
+Notes: Do not exceed the stated recommended daily dose.
+This product is not a substitute for a balanced and varied diet or a healthy lifestyle.
 Keep out of reach of small children.
 Store in a cool, dry place.